sveltejs/svelte/documentation/docs/98-reference/.generated/compile-errors.md

 ### state_invalid_placement

 ```
-`%rune%(...)` can only be used as a variable declaration initializer or a class field
+`%rune%(...)` can only be used as a variable declaration initializer, a class field declaration, or the first assignment to a class field at the top level of the constructor.
 ```

 ### store_invalid_scoped_subscription